mozilla/releases-comm-central/chat/protocols/matrix/lib/README.md

 * loglevel: The chat framework's logging methods are used internally.
 * safe-buffer: A buffer shim, initially modeled after the safe-buffer NPM package, now used to provide a Buffer object to the crypto stack.
-* url: The global URL object is used directly.

 There is not any automated way to update the libraries.